12 Day Irish Classic Tour Itinerary

-Day 9 : Killarney & Jaunting Car Ride
+Day 9 : Killarney’s Lakes & Jaunting Car Ride

 Take a traditional horse-drawn jaunting car ride to Ross Castle for views of Lough Leane, Killarney’s largest lake.
-Drive to the delightful town of Kenmare where brightly-painted buildings are enhanced with flowers.
-View spectacular mountain scenery at Moll’s Gap and continue along part of the Ring of Kerry, pausing at Ladies’ View.
-Enjoy free time in Killarney.
+Drive to the delightful town of Kenmare where brightly-painted buildings are enhanced with flowers and savor a casual pub lunch.
+View spectacular mountain scenery at Moll’s Gap and visit a farm to watch trained dogs herding sheep.
+The evening is free in Killarney.

-Day 10 : Blarney Castle & Cobh Heritage Centre
+Day 10 : Blarney Castle & Traditional Music

-Travel to Blarney Castle to climb to the top and kiss the famous “Stone of Eloquence” and shop at the Blarney Woollen Mills.
-Next stop in Cobh, the last port of call for the Titanic.
-Visit Cobh Heritage Centre, which relates the emigrants’ story and drive through the town.
+Travel to Blarney Castle to climb to the top and kiss the famous “Stone of Eloquence.”
+Also shop at the Blarney Woollen Mills.
 Drive to Dungarvan to the Marine Bar for a creamy Irish coffee and an informal traditional music session.
-Continue to Waterford and join a local guide for a stroll around the historic city.
+Continue to Waterford and after dinner join a local guide for a stroll around the historic streets of this old port city.

 Day 11 : Waterford & Taylor’s Three Rock

 Visit the House of Waterford Crystal to see how molten glass is blown into shapes before being cut by hand by experts and view priceless trophies.
-Stop in Kilkenny for a look around the prosperous medieval trading city and visit the Irish National Stud to learn about the valuable horse breeding industry.
+In New Ross explore the Dunbrody Famine Ship which transported people to the U.S. during the 1940’s Famine.
+Stop at the nearby JFK Homestead where the ancestors of President Kennedy lived.
 In Dublin, this evening’s destination is Taylor’s Three Rock Pub for dinner with traditional Irish songs and intricate step-dancing.